 When she’s not working, you’ll find Tracy with her young family.
 They love spending time together outside, going camping, and working on art projects.

 “I have a long history as a CPED student which I am really proud of and appreciative of as a full-time team member.
 The Advanced Management and Leadership Certificate was my favorite to complete, but all three have been incredibly valuable to my career path.
 I am always happy working on leadership activities, so programs like How to Influence Without Direct Authority was enjoyable.
 Project Management Capstone was another favorite of mine that continues to bring value to my role.”

 Tracy said her career has taken exciting turns because of her willingness to push her own boundaries and explore new technologies, and she hopes young professionals take that approach as well.
 She credits her colleagues and fellow program participants for being valuable members of her professional network.

 “Try to be a Jack or Jackie of all trades – it makes you work that much harder and it keeps work interesting.
 New and unfamiliar things are always exciting to me and that effort continues to pay off.
 Be open to learning new things, you just never know when they’ll come in handy.
 Always stay open to feedback and keep building your network – I’m really grateful for mine.
 Having a big circle that you can go to is a huge resource so surround yourself with great people and listen to them.”

-You can discover more about the Technical Leadership Certificate, the Advanced Management and Leadership Certificate, and the Master’s Certificate in Project Management, which can now be completed in-person or completely online, by visiting our website.
+You can discover more about the Advanced Management and Leadership Certificate and the Master’s Certificate in Project Management by visiting our website.
 Find more stories from the CPED community in the 75th Anniversary section of our blog.